jestjs/jest/docs/CLI.md

 ### `--collectCoverageFrom=<glob>`

-Relative to the root directory, glob pattern matching the files that coverage info needs to be collected from.
+An array of glob patterns relative to <rootDir> matching the files that coverage info needs to be collected from.

 ### `--colors`